niklasbuschmann/contrast/README.md

 ## Installation

-You can clone this repo to use with github-pages or install manually with jekyll:
+You can clone this repo to `username.github.io` to use with github-pages or run locally with jekyll:

 ```bash
 git clone https://github.com/niklasbuschmann/contrast.git